-A personal experience triggered PhD candidates Katharina Hanika and Eliana Papoutsoglou to devote a lot of their time to inform their colleagues about good data management practices.
+A personal experience triggered PhD candidates Katharina Hanika and Eliana Papoutsoglou to devote a lot of their time to informing their colleagues about good data management practices.

 Problems and frustration

 Both Katharina and Eliana encountered a situation where good data management could have saved them time and frustration.
-As a first step in her PhD, Katharina wanted to reproduce the results of another author by using his data.
-Katharina: “I worked with a publicly available dataset.
+At the start of her PhD, Katharina wanted to reproduce the results of another author by using his data.
+Katharina: "I worked with a publicly available dataset.
 Whatever I did, I wasn’t able to reproduce the results.
-Only through contacting the author I could identify a mistake in the labelling of the files.”
+Only through contacting the author could I identify a mistake in the labelling of the files."

-In search of a way of storing and managing her research data in such a way that nobody would have to go through the frustration that she went through, Katharina became an avid user of an electronic lab notebook.
-In fact, after two years of experience, she has become the local eLabjournal expert, actively promoting its use and giving workshops that she developed together with Eliana.
+Katrina sought a user-friendly way to store and manage her research data.
+She became an avid user of an electronic lab notebook.
+In fact, after two years of experience, she has become the local eLabjournal expert.
+She actively promotes its use and gives workshops that she developed together with Eliana.